Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/Azure-Database-for-MySQL-README.md

 ### Microsoft Entra authentication with MySQL

-Microsoft Entra ID authentication is a mechanism of connecting to Azure Database for MySQL using identities defined in Microsoft Entra ID.
+Microsoft Entra authentication is a mechanism of connecting to Azure Database for MySQL using identities defined in Microsoft Entra ID.
 With Microsoft Entra authentication, you can manage database user identities and other Microsoft services in a central location, which simplifies permission management.

 The following high-level diagram summarizes how authentication works using Microsoft Entra authentication with Azure Database for MySQL.
 The arrows indicate communication pathways.